Ipotrick/Daxa/readme.md

 Things the engine aims to provide:
 * simplicity
+* a heavy focus on multithreading friendliness
 * fast compile times
+* scriptable rendering in the main renderers
+* fast simple 2d and 3d vulkan renderer
+* entity component manager
+* easy to use GUI
 * audio
-* easy to use GUI
-* fast simple 2d and 3d vulkan renderer
-* scriptable rendering in the main renderers
-* a heavy focus on multithreading friendliness
 * 2d and 3d collision detection
 * 2d and 3d physics solvers